 Instructions

-- Add maple syrup and blueberries to a small saucepan set over medium heat.
-The syrup will begin to bubble as it heats.
-Let syrup bubble for a 5-6 minutes, stirring occasionally.
+- Add maple syrup and blueberries to a small saucepan set on the stovetop over medium heat.
+Allow mixture to bubble up and reach a boil, then adjust heat to simmering.
+Let simmer 5-6 minutes, stirring occasionally, or until the berries are well-heated and beginning to burst.

-- After 5-6 minutes, remove the saucepan from heat and add vanilla extract.
+- At this time remove the saucepan from the heat and stir in the vanilla extract.
 Mash blueberries with a fork, the back of a wooden spoon, or a potato masher.
-The mixture will be a deep purple color, and it isn't necessary for it to become 100% smooth.
+The mixture will become a deep purple color.
+Leave as much texture in the syrup as you like.

 Notes